-Adding a new prescription should almost always be done via the Plan section in an open encounter note.
-But a prescription may also be added outside of an encounter note (generally for administrative purposes) by clicking on the green plus icon at the upper right-hand corner of the Medications block.
-The + Add New Rx pop-up will appear with a smart search bar.
+Adding a new prescription is generally done via the Plan section of an open encounter note.
+But a prescription may also be added outside of an encounter note by clicking on the green plus icon at the upper right-hand corner of the Medications block.

 Search for Prescription

-In the + Add New Rx pop-up, search in the field provided for the drug name, brand, ingredients, strength, delivery method, or form.
-Partial words or numbers are fine and the system will search as you type.
+In the + Add New Rx pop-up, search by any of the following, using whole or partial words: drug name, brand, ingredients, strength, delivery method, or form.
+The system will search as you type.
 By default, the search will return drugs from your preferred short list.
-If none match, or if you enter a "+" in the search bar, it will instead return all matching entries from the full VA National Formulary database.
-When you select "+ Add Rx to Pt Record," another pop-up will appear for you to enter prescription details and notes.
+If none match, or if you enter a "+" in the search bar, it will instead return all matching entries from the full national prescription drug database.

 Add/Edit Prescription Details

-Add or edit prescription details in the + Complete and Add Rx, Edit Rx, Renew Rx, or Replace Rx pop-up, making changes or accepting default values, as needed.
+Add (or edit) prescription details in the window that appears, making changes or accepting default values, as needed.

 Profiles (dropdown) – apply, delete or create a saved dosing profile.
 Saved dosing profiles for a drug, if any are available, can be accessed via the Profiles dropdown menu.
 To save existing settings as a new dosing profile, complete desired changes, then click on the Profiles drop down and select "Save Current Settings as a New Profile."
 Enter a name, set the scope to be personal (available only to you) or global (available to everyone in the practice), and set the new profile as the default settings for whenever that dosing is used or as a secondary dosing profile.
 Once created, a dosing profile cannot be edited, but it can be replaced by deleting the original (select "Manage Profiles" in the drop down menu and delete profile(s) as needed) and then creating and saving a modified version.